Joe Mendes: Return to AIK

 On 21 December 2021, it was announced that Mendes returned to his former club AIK, in an undisclosed deal between the two rival clubs.
-He signed a four year-contract with the Allsvenskan club, effective in January 2022.
+He signed a four-year contract with the Allsvenskan club, effective in January 2022.

-S.C.
 Braga

-On 28 January 2023, Portuguese side Braga announced the signing of Mendes on a five-and-a-half year long contract.
+On 28 January 2023, Portuguese side Braga announced the signing of Mendes on a five-and-a-half-year contract.

+Loan to Basel

+On 2 September 2024, Mendes joined Swiss club Basel on a season-long loan with an option to buy.

 International career

 In 2018, Mendes won two caps for the Swedish U17 national team, playing in two friendlies against Belgium and Czech Republic.
 He made his full international debut for Sweden on 12 January 2023 in a friendly 2–1 win against Iceland.

 Personal life

 Born in Sweden, Mendes is of DR Congolese and Angolan descent.
 He is the cousin of the Swedish footballer Jardell Kanga.